google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Artemisia vulgaris -(67)வாய்வு நீக்கும் மூலிகை Skip to main content

 Bai Ye Tang is mainly for vomiting blood due to the middle-burner Qi losing its control over blood.

-This formula is especially designed for deficiency-cold in middle-Jiao lead to Qi’s failure of controlling
+This formula is especially designed for deficiency-cold in the middle-Jiao leads to Qi’s failure to control

 looking to mitigate the ascending tendency while inducing astringency; Gan Jiang (dried ginger)